-AWS Database Migration Service (DMS)'s new Data Masking feature creates a secure load testing environment
+Create a secure load testing environment with AWS Database Migration Service (DMS)'s new Data Masking feature

 Yuta Kikai of the Service Reliability Group (SRG) of the Media Headquarters@fat47)is.

-This article summarizes how to build a MySQL load testing environment in which personal information is masked using the new data masking feature of AWS DMS.
+This article summarizes how to build a MySQL load testing environment that masks personal information using the new data masking feature of AWS DMS.

 I hope this helps in some way.